 College Students in Louisiana: Mustangs vs. Minivans

-If your college student drives a family car such as a sedan or minivan, you'll pay far less in premiums than than if he or she drives a sports car, according to insurance data.
+If your college student drives a family car such as a sedan or minivan, you'll pay far less in premiums than if he or she drives a sports car, according to insurance data.

 2014 Mustang GTs (2)$6,083